Skip to content

 -d '{"Boot": {"BootSourceOverrideTarget": "Pxe", "BootSourceOverrideEnabled": "Once"}}'

 Pause and predict: You need to connect 8 servers in a rack to the ToR switch (within 2 meters) and the ToR switch to a spine switch in a different row (40 meters away).
 For each connection, would you choose DAC, Cat6a, or OM4 fiber?
-Consider both cost and performance.
+Consider both cost and performance, and think about which cable type would be most painful if you had to swap it during an outage at midnight.

 Cable TypeSpeedMax DistanceUse Case